keyshor/personal-website/content/introduction.md

 DRL has been shown to be successful in many applications such as robotics and game playing.
 However, applying DRL to new problems is challenging due to a number of reasons.
 Firstly, it is not always straightforward to define rewards for the task at hand.
-In ([NeurIPS'20](paper/spectrl_full.pdf)) we provide a way to overcome this challenge by proposing an algorithm that automatically generates rewards from a high level logical specification.
+In our [NeurIPS'20](papers/spectrl_full.pdf)) paper we provide a way to overcome this challenge by proposing an algorithm that automatically generates rewards from a high level logical specification.
 Another major drawback of DRL is that it does not provide any guarantee about the learned policy.
 In safety critical applications, we would like to verify that the learned policy is, in fact, safe.
-An interesting research direction that I am looking into, here, is to see how one can decompose an
+Towards this goal, I am working on a project on decomposing
-RL task into simpler tasks, so that, not only is it easier to learn policies for the simpler tasks, but it also makes verification faster.
+RL tasks into simpler tasks so that, not only is it easier to learn policies for the simpler tasks, but it also makes verification faster.